Skip to main content

 How do I apply for the credit?

-• Complete and submit the application form via the reporting portal, and make sure your report is submitted by the deadline.
+• Complete the application form and submit it to service@eeq.ca.
+Make sure your report is submitted by the deadline.

-• Submit all supporting documents for each of the materials concerned by the date of your first financial contribution at the latest.
+• Submit all supporting documents for each of the materials concerned no later than thirty (30) days following the reporting deadline.

 "Printed matter" category